 + Take the plunge, make the change.

 What problems do you get with foot flippers?
 What annoys you most about them?
-Here’s a review of some of the major flipper problems that I hear about.
+Here is the top swim fins review of the major foot flipper problems that I hear about.

 “Flippers don’t fit”